The most important questions and answers around the subject of Brexit. Continually updated for you!

 A free trade agreement is to facilitate trade between the EU and Great Britain.
 It is not only about customs duties and bureaucracy, but, among other things, also about opening the market for companies and the production standards for consumers, the environment and employees.

 On 23 March 2018, the EU heads of state and government declared their support for a free trade agreement with the United Kingdom.
-Such an agreement could be passed at the end of the planned transition phase that is expected to run until 31 December 2020.

 A free trade agreement between the EU and the UK would mean that goods with British or EU origins would not be subject to customs duties or, depending on the result of negotiations, that these would at least be reduced as compared to the WTO customs rates in the movement of goods between the United Kingdom and the EU.

 Yes, if the EU and the United Kingdom conclude a free trade agreement, customs duties for the goods originating in either region are not expected to apply, but the corresponding formalities for import and export of goods still must be observed.
-Quite the opposite: Customs will have to review whether the goods are actually exempt from customs duties.
+Quite the opposite: Customs would have to review whether the goods are actually exempt from customs duties.
 Only goods produced or predominantly processed in the EU or the UK with corresponding proofs of origin would be exempt from customs.
 Regular external tariffs would apply to goods not originating in the EU.

 If the value of the shipment does not exceed 1,000 Euro and a net weight of 1,000 kilograms, and the goods are not subject to any prohibitions, limitations or other special formalities for export, and if no granting of export refunds or other amounts, or refunds of duties, is intended, the shipment may be registered orally directly with the outbound customs office.